webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 +    }
 ```

-We also want to copy the `resolveBuffer` to our
+We also want to copy the `resolveBuffer` to our `resultsBuffer` so we can map it
-`resultsBuffer` so we can map it and look at
+and look at the results in JavaScript.
+We have an issue though.
+We can not copy
-the results in JavaScript.
-We have an issue
+to our `resultsBuffer` while it's mapped.
+Fortunately buffers have a `mapState`
-though.
-We can not copy to our `resultsBuffer`
+property we can check.
+If it's set to `unmapped`, the value it starts with, then
-while it's mapped.
-Fortunately buffers have
+it's safe to copy to it.
+Other values are `'pending'`, the value it becomes the
-a `mapState` property we can check.
-If it's
+moment we call `mapAsync`, and `'mapped'`, the value it is when `mapAsync`
-set to `unmapped` then it's safe to copy to it.
+resolves.
+After we `unmap` it it goes back to `'unmapped'`.

 ```js
     if (canTimestamp) {